knative/docs/blog/docs/articles/performance-test-with-slos.md

 --set runner=job
 ```

-#### About this experiment
+??? note "About this experiment"
     This experiment consists of three tasks, namely, [ready](https://iter8.tools/0.11/user-guide/tasks/ready/), [http](https://iter8.tools/0.11/user-guide/tasks/http/), and [assess](https://iter8.tools/0.11/user-guide/tasks/assess/).

-1. The [ready](https://iter8.tools/0.11/user-guide/tasks/ready/) task checks if the Knative service named `hello` exists and is ready.
+    The [ready](https://iter8.tools/0.11/user-guide/tasks/ready/) task checks if the Knative service named `hello` exists and is ready.

-2. The [http](https://iter8.tools/0.11/user-guide/tasks/http/) task sends HTTP requests and collects [Iter8's built-in HTTP metrics](https://iter8.tools/0.11/user-guide/tasks/http/#metrics).
+    The [http](https://iter8.tools/0.11/user-guide/tasks/http/) task sends HTTP requests and collects [Iter8's built-in HTTP metrics](https://iter8.tools/0.11/user-guide/tasks/http/#metrics).
 It is configured to send 100 requests (`numRequests`) across 10 concurrent connections (`connections`) at 20 requests per second (`qps`).
 The task sends its requests to the cluster-local URL `http://httpbin.default/get`.

-3. The [assess](https://iter8.tools/0.11/user-guide/tasks/assess/) task verifies if the app satisfies the specified SLOs: i) the mean latency of the service does not exceed 200 msec, and ii) there are no errors.
+    The [assess](https://iter8.tools/0.11/user-guide/tasks/assess/) task verifies if the app satisfies the specified SLOs: i) the mean latency of the service does not exceed 200 msec, and ii) there are no errors.

     The value of the [runner](https://iter8.tools/0.11/getting-started/concepts/#runner) parameter is set to `job`, which enables Iter8 to use a [Kubernetes job workload](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to run this experiment.

 #### View experiment report
 Once the experiment completes (~5 secs), view the experiment report as follows.